 When planning the costs of running your business, there are a number of things directors will automatically take into account.
 These are costs such as buying products, renting space, paying staff and so forth.
-Taxes are often forgotten.
+Taxes are often forgotten

 Taxes can be a significant part of the cost of running a business.
 It is vital you plan and manage your taxes to: